1ong1evi/by-the-fire/README.md

 # By the Fire

-> Text-Based Adventure as a Wandering Mercenary
+> Text-Based Adventure as a Wandering Traveler

 ## Table of Contents